 Republicanism and democracy are no longer in question.
 Secularism is very much an issue, not only in America, but in many other countries around the world.
 Ironically secularism is under assault in America

 A current debate in America is whether the words "under God" should be included in the Pledge.
 Most Americans believe that they have always been there.
 In fact they were not added until the Red Scare of the Post World War II era.
-In fact America manage to survive quite nicely two wold wars, the Depression, and the beginning of the Cold War without American school children adding those words to the Pledge.
+One author complaiuns that America manage to survive quite nicely two wold wars, the Depression, and the beginning of the Cold War without American school children adding those words to the Pledge.
 [Jacoby] I recall as a boy having a bit of a problem getting used to the change, but I don't recall any duiscussiion about it.
 The question was eventually decided by the Suprenme Court.
 The discussion about the Pledge is now the increasing populsrity of left-wing views that question patriotism.

 Religious fundamentalists often associate secularism with the liberal tradition in America.
 This has especially been the case in recent years as Fundamentalists have assumed increasing influence in the Republican Party .
 Some times forgotten is the fact that some of the most important exponents of conservatism such as Ayn Rand and Leo Strauss were determined atheists.